Yolantele/Video-note/README.md

 ## Video Note

-an app to create, update and remove video ideas
+An app to create, update and remove ideas for next youtube vidoes.

+A simple project  to practice CRUD actions using NODE JS - express and mongoose for the first time, as well as go through all the steps to deployment to Heroku.

-To view Video Note app, please visit: https://immense-ridge-17072.herokuapp.com/
+To view the application, please visit: https://immense-ridge-17072.herokuapp.com/

 ### Navigation suggestions

-To ensure the application performs as expected, please register and/or login first.
-Add, edit and remove video ideas.
+To ensure the application performs as expected, please register and/or login first. then add, edit and remove video ideas.